• Skip to main content

 Every documented study has shown vinyl to generate 8 to 10 times the amount of static generated by the same person walking on ESD rubber or static-dissipative carpet tiles.

 The corollary is also true: materials with similar triboelectric properties generate minimal static when they interact.
 The base compound used in two-layer conductive rubber sufficiently resembles the material composition of most shoe soles, so that when people walk, wearing almost any type of footwear, a conductive rubber floor will not generate a charge.
-Numerous studies conducted by independent labs, such as Fowler Labs and MIT Lincoln Laboratories, have confirmed that static-control rubber is a low-generating material, regardless of footwear.
+Numerous studies conducted by independent labs, such as Fowler Labs, have confirmed that static-control rubber is a low-generating material, regardless of footwear.

 Charge generation doesn’t make conductive vinyl a poor choice for static-control flooring.
 It does mean that vinyl ESD floors should always be used in conjunction with static-control footwear.
 A conductive vinyl floor will prevent static ONLY if protocols are in place mandating that, at all times, any and everyone on the floor must wear static-control footwear—such as heel straps, conductive shoe covers, or ESD shoes.